dgusoff/RemoteEventReceiver.Starter/README.md

 }
 ```

+## Current User Context.
+If you need to use the security context of the current user, this solution does not support that.
+I'll gladly accept contributions from anyone who wishes to attempt to implement this.

 # attaching the event receiver to SharePoint
 The easiest way to attach this event receiver to SharePoint is to use the PnP PowerShell Cmdlet for this: